Potted Trees And Bushes Chester County PA

 Potted Trees And Bushes

-Home Page About Us Directions Contact us
+Home Page About Us Directions Contact us Transplant

-How To Transplant Potted Trees And Bushes
+How To Transplant Potted Trees, Shrubs And Bushes

 Your newly purchased tree or bush does not require immediate transplant.
 The plant can remain in the container until you are ready to transplant.
 Place the plant where the plant can receive sufficient sunlight.
 Do water the plant regularly especially on the hot and dry days.
 A plant in a container above ground will require water more often than a plant in the ground.
 Also, periodically rotate the container to face the sun to encourage the new root growth to grow more evenly.